Convergence of discrete Aubry-Mather model in the continuous limit: Introduction

-Weak KAM theory is a theory about the structure of the set of continuous paths that minimize the action of the Lagrangian $L$.
-A similar theory exists in solid state physics that studies the configurations of a chain of atoms that minimize an interaction energy $E$.
-The central model is described by a (generalized) Frenkel-Kontorova model.
-The configuration of a chain of atoms $\{x_n\}_{n\in\mathbb{Z}}$ is supposed to be infinite and each $x_n$ denotes the position of the n-th atom of the chain in $\mathbb{R}^d$ (not in $\mathbb{T}^d$).
-The interaction energy $E(x,y)$ is supposed to be short range and periodic: $E(x_n,x_{n+1})$ models the interaction energy between the two nearest atoms and $E$ satisfies the translation-invariance property $E(x+k,y+k) = E(x,y)$ for every $k \in\mathbb{Z}^d$.
-In general $E(x,y)$ models both the internal interaction between nearest atoms, and the external interaction with the substrate.
-The {\it original Frenkel-Kontorova model} \cite{FK'38} is given by an interaction in dimension $d=1$,
+Our main objective is to develop approximation schemes that solves \eqref{equation:PDEcellEquation} and \eqref{equation:DiscountedCellEquation}.
+In the first scheme, we compute an approximated effective Hamiltonian of \eqref{equation:EffectiveHamiltonian} and an approximated weak KAM solution of \eqref{equation:ErgodicCellEquation}.
+In the second scheme, we compute an approximated discounted weak KAM solution of \eqref{equation:DiscoutedProgrammingPrinciple} and show a similar selection principle.
+In both cases we discretize in time, either the semi-group \eqref{equation:LinearProgrammingPrinciple} or the integral formula \eqref{equation:DiscoutedProgrammingPrinciple}, and rewrite the two problems in the framework of Frenkel-Kontorova model.

-In solid state physics, it is more appropriate to write the elastic interaction as $\frac{1}{2}| y-x-P|^2$ instead of $\frac{1}{2}|y-x|^2 - P(y-x)$ where $P$ denotes the mean distance between two successive atoms of the chain.
-In Aubry-Mather theory, the interaction energy is decoupled into two parts
+The Frenkel-Kontorova model has been studied in solid state physics in 1D by \cite{FK'38} and then more rigorously by Aubry and Le Daeron \cite{Aubry'83}, Chou and Griffiths \cite{Griffiths'86}, and in higher dimension by Gomes \cite{Gomes'05}, Garibaldi and Thieullen \cite{Thieullen'11}.
+Similar problems under the name of Aubry-Mather theory have been studied using transport theory by Bernard and Buffoni \cite{BernardBuffoni2007} and Zavidovique \cite{Zavidovique2012}.
+The Frenkel-Kontorova model describes the space of configurations of an infinite chain of atoms $(x_n)_{n\in\mathbb{Z}}$ at the ground-level energy.
+In this model $x_n$ denotes the position of the n-th atom of the chain in $\mathbb{R}^d$, and $E(x_n,x_{n+1})$ denotes a {\it short-range interaction} between two successive atoms.
+The interaction $E(x,y)$ models both the internal interaction between nearest atoms and the external interaction with the substrate.
+The {\it original Frenkel-Kontorova model} \cite{FK'38} is given by

-Here $P$ represents a cohomological term.
-In the case of Frenkel-Kontorova, the interaction has the form $E(x,y)= W(y-x)+KV(x)$ where $W$ describes the internal energy between two successive atoms, $V$ represents the action of the external periodic media on the chain, and $K$ is a coupling factor.
+In solid state physics, it is more appropriate to write the elastic interaction as $\frac{1}{2}\| y-x-P\|^2$ instead of $\frac{1}{2}\|y-x\|^2 - P\cdot(y-x)$ where $P$ denotes the mean distance at rest between two successive atoms of the chain.
+In Mather theory, $P$ represents a cohomological term.